Magistrate's court (Sri Lanka)

 The magistrate's courts in Sri Lanka is a court of first instance headed by a magistrate who is vested with original criminal jurisdiction.

 Jurisdiction

-Originally known as police magistrate's courts, current magistrate's courts are established under the Judicature Act, No. 2 of 1978 to each judicial division in Sri Lanka.
+Originally known as police magistrate's courts, the current magistrate's courts were established under the Judicature Act, No. 2 of 1978 in each judicial division in Sri Lanka.
 The Minister in charge of the subject of Justice in consultation with the Chief Justice and the President of the Court of Appeal would define the territorial limits of each judicial division.
 At present there are 72 judicial divisions in Sri Lanka.